Nucleoprotein/OneTweakNG/README.md

 ## Uncaps the frame rate
 I did not see any negatives on unlocking the frame rate, but your mileage may very.
 If you are having issues, edit ```FF13Fix.ini``` to cap the frame rate.

+## Enables Triple Buffering
+This seems to make the frame rate more consistent.

 ## Changes to where the memory is allocated on certain vertex buffers
 This seems to improve the frame rate.
 This fix is not new, it is from [OneTweakNG](https://github.com/Nucleoprotein/OneTweakNG).